Dehong Dai and Jingpo Autonomous Prefecture: Geography

-The population of Dehong in 2003 was 1.02 million, 48.17% of whom were Han Chinese, and 51.83% of whom were national minorities, mostly Dai (Tai Nua) and Jingpo.

 Climate

 Administration

 Dehong is divided into three counties and two county level cities:

 The prefectural government seat is Mangshi.

 Economy

-Dehong is one of the three primary coffee cultivating regions in Yunnan.
+Dehong is one of the 3 primary regions for coffee cultivation in Yunnan.
 The main coffee planter and processor is Hogood Coffee, which operates a contracting scheme with local farmers.
 Hogood contracts farm land from smallholders on which it plants seedlings, and then re-contracts with farmers to purchase the coffee beans at harvest.